 Sad to report, there are no old-fashioned milk bars, tea rooms or home style cooking cafes like there used to be 70 years ago.
 The last milk bar closed about 10 years ago, but now there are plenty of good coffee shops with interesting snacks and light meals.
 Quite a few have free wi-fi.

 Walks and Exploring

 This is not as silly as it sounds.
 It will take 20 to 30 minutes and is a good way to get oriented.
 Start at Ravesi's Hotel at the corner of Hall Street and Campbell Parade.
 Walk one block along Campbell Parade until you reach the Bondi Hotel and Curlewis Street.
 Turn left.

 Walk one very long block to a set of traffic lights at Glenayr Avenue.
-If you look across to the right you can see the Beach Road Hotel, and be aware that there are more restaurants and shops just out of sight down the hill.
-Turn left at these lights.
+If you look across to the right and down you will see the Beach Road Hotel, and be aware that there are more restaurants and shops just out of sight down the hill.
+Turn left at these traffic lights.

 Walk one block uphill to reach the intersection of Glenayr Avenue, O'Brien Street and Hall Street.
 Walk down Hall Street towards the water and you'll be back at the starting point.

 Walk along Campbell Parade heading north.
 Follow the bus route until you reach the North Bondi bus terminus and a small cluster of shops.
 Turn right and head east down any of the streets until you reach the point which is called Ben Buckler.
 At the end, veer right and head down towards the water.
 Check out the large rock said to have been tossed out of the sea during a storm in 1922.
 Take some picture of Bondi Beach from this vantage point.
 Head back to Bondi over the rocks and along the cliff paths.